awsdocs/amazon-connect-admin-guide/doc_source/task-templates.md

 # Create task templates<a name="task-templates"></a>

 Task templates make it easy for agents to capture the right information to create and complete a [task](tasks.md)\.
-All the fields they need to create given type of task are provided for them\.
+All the fields they need to create a given type of task are provided for them\.

 ## Important things to know before you create your first template<a name="important-info-task-templates"></a>
 + When you publish your first template, your agents will be prompted to select a template when they create a new task\.
 Agents must select one of the templates you have published\.